Billy Smart Sr.

-William George Smart Sr. (25 April 1894 – 25 September 1966) was a British showman, fairground proprietor and circus proprietor, the founder and owner of Billy Smart's Circus.
+William George Smart Sr. (25 April 1894 – 25 September 1966) was an English showman, fairground proprietor and circus proprietor, the founder and owner of Billy Smart's Circus.

 Biography

 Born in London, Billy Smart was one of 23 children in a family that worked on fairgrounds in London and South East England.

 After marrying in 1925, he and his brothers set up their own fair, which became a regular attraction in the region.
 Billy Smart's Fun Fair featured alongside Bertram Mills' Circus at Olympia in 1939 and, during the Second World War, Smart ran several Holiday at Home Fairs, to boost morale.

 In 1946, he purchased the big top of Cody's Circus, and opened his own New World Circus.
 Its first show was in Southall on 5 April 1946.
 At first, the circus ran in conjunction with the existing funfair, but the latter was phased out by 1952, and Smart's circus toured with a full menagerie of animals.
 In 1954, the existing big top was replaced by one with a capacity of 6,000 seats, a hippodrome track around the ring, and a grand entrance hall allowing spectacular parades to take place.
 Smart pioneered centrally-heated dark blue rather than light coloured tents, which had compromised lighting effects.

 Smart staged 2 or 3 shows everyday for 9 months of every year from 1946 to the day he died in September 1966.
 His circus was not only the world's largest travelling show, after Ringing Brothers Barnum & Bailey combined show came off the road, in the 1960s, but also the fastest moving show, from pull down to build up.